 Not sure what your RTA ID is?
 Call our Contact Centre for assistance on 1300 366 311 (8.30am to 5pm, Monday to Friday) or visit rta.qld.gov.au/contact.

 RTA Web Services help make completing essential tenancy transactions faster, easier and more convenient for all parties.

-RTA Web Services are available for single bond lodgements (launched June 2019), bond refunds, bond disputes and updating customer details (launched December 2019).
+RTA Web Services are available for single bond lodgements (including bond increases), bond refunds (including rent reductions), bond disputes and updating customer details.

 When will other RTA Web Services be made available?

 The RTA is committed to optimising our services to deliver a better customer experience in a smart, digital and sustainable way.
 In 2019, the RTA focused on streamlining essential customer transactions for starting and ending a tenancy.
-In 2020, more Web Services will become available.
-These will include Web Services for bond top-ups, general tenancy disputes, changing bond contributors and more.
+In February 2020, the RTA implemented a series of enhancements to Web Services, including adding a bond increase option to the Bond Lodgement Web Service.
+In the coming months the RTA will introduce Web Services forchanging bond contributors and more.

 Subscribe to the RTA newsroom to ensure you are kept informed about the launch dates.

 Can I use Web Services from a mobile device?